PiggyAwesome/Dank-Memer-Robber/README.md

 # Dank-Memer-Robber
 An easy GUI for Dank Memer robbers!

 It is advised to read through the entire Readme before running this program.
-If you post an issue, but you have not followed all of these steps, it will instantly be closed.
+If you post an issue, but you have not followed all of these steps - it will instantly be closed.

 ### How to set up: